credativ/credativ-pg-migrator/FEATURE_MATRIX.md

 - [3]: Check rules/domains are addiional checks externally defined and bound to specific column or data type.
 In PostgreSQL they are implemented as [domains](https://www.postgresql.org/docs/current/sql-createdomain.html), in some other databases as rules bind to columns/data types.
 Currently we work on implementing this feature for Sybase ASE migration.
 - [4]: Sybase ASE has SQL command CREATE DEFAULT which creates independent named default value and this can be attached to a multiple columns using its name.
 PostgreSQL does not support this, therefore we attach corresponding underlying default value directly to the target column.
 - [5]: Sybase ASE in some cases creates internal computed columns, not visible in selects, but documented in system tables.
 One example is column for this index: CREATE NONCLUSTERED INDEX IX_Products_LowerProductName ON dbo.Products (LOWER(ProductName)) - Sybase created internal calculated materialized column "sybfi4_1" with computation formula "AS LOWER(ProductName) MATERIALIZED".
 There internal computed columns have status3 = 1 – Indicates a hidden computed column for a function-based index key.
 This feature also means that the index has different DDL command in system tables - uses the hidden column: CREATE INDEX IX_Products_LowerProductName_608002166_4 ON Products (sybfi4_1);
+- [6]: Typical most commonly used default values not compatible with target PostgreSQL syntax are replaced implicitly during migration.

 ## Tested versions of databases